catid/blog2022/content/posts/netgear_insight.md

 For performance testing, I prefer real-world tests like checking the `fast.com` Internet speed, downloading a game on Steam, or measuring read/write NAS performance.

-## My experience with NETGEAR competitors:
+## My experience with NETGEAR competitors

 Feel free to skip my rant, but I had some trouble settling on these being the switches to buy.
 I have bias towards buying a lot of switches from one vendor rather than mixing and matching, so that I could view them from one cloud portal, and I am less price-conscious than most people.

 Mikrotik products look a bit overpriced and finnicky in practice.
 They don't have any 2.5G PoE switches yet, so aren't ideal for my Ruckus R650 WAP, which has a 2.5G uplink.
 The most interesting 10G offering is the CRS312-4C+8XG-RM, which is $600, so $100 more than NETGEAR, and you still have to buy a bunch of $50 SFP+ transceivers if you want copper.
 That's the hidden price with Mikrotik - The transceivers are a minefield of power/thermal and multi-gig compatibility issues.
 They do sell some 1G PoE switches that would be just fine for security cameras by themselves.
-NETGEAR stuff seems more "reliable", better build quality, it's an American brand, and supports 2.5G PoE.
+NETGEAR stuff seems more "reliable", better build quality, less time to set up, it's an American brand, and supports 2.5G PoE.
 I've heard their switches get noisy under load to deal with the thermal issues.

+One 10G Mikrotik product really stands out as being excellent value: The CRS309.
+No fan in it, so no need to worry about that.
+It's got two processors instead of one in the CRS312, so it can do a bit of layer 3 work if needed, like maybe an IGMP proxy to get Sonos speakers working across VLANs.
+It has 8 SFP+ 10G ports - so it's comparable to the UniFi Switch Aggregation.
+And for that role it's so much better value than the UniFi switch.
+I ended up using one of these to aggregate three Netgear switches on a rack.
+I absolutely love having one of these switches central to the network where the really detailed network statistics and tools add extra firepower that NETGEAR is lacking.
+You really don't want to run 10G RJ45 transceivers on these, as without a fan they are going to overheat and throttle.

 CISCO CBS350 10Gx8 switch is not multi-gig, and also seems to have significantly worse 10G performance fully configured with VLANs.
 The CISCO switch is super loud and 2.5X more expensive.
 Cloud management has a minimum of 15 devices for $800/year.
 Compare to $10/year from NETGEAR.
 I used it for a few weeks and returned it.